Quentin18/newspapers/index.md

 </ul>
 -->

-The 11 topics were specially chosen because they are current topics that are often found in the news.
-Since these topics tend to create debate in the United States within the different parties, and since we believe that each party has a well-defined opinion on each of these subjects, we believe that it would be possible to determine one's political opinion based on his/her opinion on each individual topic.
+The 11 topics were specifically chosen because they are current topics that are often present in the news.
+Since these topics tend to create a lot of debates in the United States within the different parties, and since we believe that each party has a well-defined opinion on each of these subjects, we believe that it would be possible to determine one's political opinion based on his/her opinion about each topic.

 #### Can we use sentiment analysis to compare the political parties?
 For each of these topics, we computed the mean opinion score for each party.
 The scores range from **-1** (for a **negative** opinion) to **+1** (for a **positive** opinion).